prplzip/weathercli/README.md

 #🌦️ Weather CLI v1.0

-## A simple yet handy weather command-line tool built with Node.js using clacks.js prompts, axios, dotenv, and the OpenWeatherMap API.
+## A very simple weather command-line tool built with Node.js using clacks.js prompts, axios, dotenv, and the OpenWeatherMap API.

 **Getting Started**